timshannon/bolthold/README.md

 ```

-Or if you wanted to update all the invalid record to flip/flop the Birth and Death Dates:
+Or if you wanted to update all the invalid records to flip/flop the Birth and Death dates:
 ```Go

 store.UpdateMatching(&Person{}, bolthold.Where("Death").Lt(bolthold.Field("Birth")), func(record interface{}) error {